 ePro Electric Packages

-Each ePro heater can treat up to 400 sqft.
-Electric heat treatment packages with the ePro electric heater require 45 amps to operate a full power and run on 120v power.
+The ePro 400 portable electric bed bug heater can treat up to 400 sqft in one 8-hour day.
+The ePro 600 portable electric bed bug heater can treat up to 600 sqft in one 8-hour day.
+Electric heat treatment packages with the ePro electric heater require up to 66 amps to operate a full power and run on 120v power.
 There’s no need for a generator system with GreenTech ePro heaters.
-Each ePro combines a 3500 cfm fan and 6 heating elements 7 amps each in one powerful unit.
-You will use 6 power cords per each ePro.
-The electric system is a “closed” system which means it recycles the heated air inside the structure.
+Each ePro combines a 3500 cfm fan with up to 8 heating elements in one powerful unit.
+The electric system is a “closed” system which recycles the heated air inside the structure.
 A technician does not always need to be present with electric units.
-You can set up your treatment area, close the door and check on the treatment at a later time.More On Electric Heaters
+You can set up your treatment area, close the door, and check on the treatment at a later time.View Electric Heater Packages

 Titan Propane Packages